What is a Bipolar Treatment Contract and why do you need one?

-You make your Bipolar Treatment Contract when you are stable in order to protect yourself and your loved ones in the event your bipolar disorder causes you to become seriously manic or depressed any time in the future.
+You should make your Bipolar Treatment Contract when you are stable, in order to protect yourself and your loved ones in the event your bipolar disorder causes you to become seriously manic or depressed any time in the future.

 In its simplest form, a Bipolar Treatment Contract could be a single sentence.
 For example:

 “If I become manic or depressed, my wife in consultation with my psychiatrist is to make decisions in my best interests using the authority from my durable power of attorney and health power of attorney.”

 The problem with this example is that it is vague and subjective.

 What does “manic or depressed” really mean?
 How are “best interests” decided?
 When will the power of attorney lapse so that I can regain control of my own affairs?

 In order to work properly, it is necessary to use concrete, objective, specific, and personalized details.
 (The example below illustrates this.)

 Also, it is important to “buy in”.
 A Bipolar Treatment Contract that you feel forced into is not a true contract.